jantjehier/programmeerproject/README.md

 ![GitHub excample](/doc/dataproject.PNG)

 ### Explaination of the image
 The barchart visualisation will show the number of years a band or artist is active.
+The bands or artists will be added if the band sold at least 75 milion albums. on the basis of https://en.wikipedia.org/wiki/List_of_best-selling_music_artists.
 The number will show on hover.
 The color of the bars (red/green) shows if a band is still performing or not.
 When you click a bar a timeline will appear that shows the bandmembers thrue the years.
 There are also lines that show when their albums where made.
 On the right is the timeline legend and a pie chart that shows how much per cent of the members are the original members that started the band.

 ### The Minimum viable product
 At least I want to make the time line linked to the barchart and the percentage.